Table of Contents

 If your Social Security number was involved, contact the Social Security Administration’s Office of the Inspector General at 1-800-269-0271.
 They can advise you on next steps and watch for unusual activity tied to your number.

 Keep detailed notes throughout the process, including dates, names, phone numbers, and copies of letters or emails.
-This helps you stay organized and provides proof of your efforts.
+Write down the date you first noticed the suspicious activity, which helps banks and credit bureaus determine liability.
 Continue monitoring your credit and financial accounts closely for at least a year, since some fraud plays out slowly over time.

 Final Thoughts